 There is no prescribed form for obtaining TCP information.
-Registrants may wish to develop a separate form or incorporate the information into an existing form such as an account application.
-The form might include:
+Registrants may wish to develop a stand-alone form or incorporate the information into an existing form such as an account application form.
+The stand-alone form or relevant sections of an existing form might include:

-- an overview of the circumstances under which the registrant may contact the TCP, - space to document information about the TCP, including the TCP's name, mailing address, telephone number, email address and nature of the relationship to the client, - a signature box to document a client's consent to contact the TCP, - a statement that confirms a client's right to withdraw consent to contact the TCP, and - a description of how to change a TCP.
+- an overview of the circumstances under which the registrant may contact the TCP, - space to document information about the TCP, including the TCP's name, mailing address, telephone number, email address and nature of the relationship with the client, - a signature box to document the client's consent to contact the TCP, - a statement that confirms the client's right to withdraw consent to contact the TCP, and - a description of how to change a TCP.